mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 Most Aslan bases on the surface are on artificial islands of ice, cut from the icebergs at the poles and chemically treated to resist melting.
-Some of these ice islands are hundreds of kilometres wide and have lasted for centuries.
+Some of these ice islands are hundreds of kilometers wide and have lasted for centuries.
 Other bases are built in shallow water or on floating platforms.